What does an executor do?

 An executor is the person appointed in a will to manage and distribute a person's estate after they pass away.
 This person takes on significant responsibility during what is often an emotional and complex time for the family.

 When someone passes away, their assets, debts, and affairs don't sort themselves.
-The executor is the key person responsible for handling these matters.
+The executor is generally the person responsible for handling these matters.
 Their executor duties include locating the will, identifying all assets and liabilities, paying any taxes or debts owed, and ultimately distributing what remains to the people named as beneficiaries.

 Key points